Mission and Program Aims

-The doctoral program curriculum meets the New Hampshire state licensure requirements under New Hampshire law and is consistent with the APA Accreditation Guidelines and Principles of the American Psychological Association.
+The Psy.D. program curriculum meets the New Hampshire state licensure requirements under New Hampshire law and is consistent with the Standards of Accreditation of the American Psychological Association.
 APA accreditation for the doctoral program will be pursued.

 To prepare graduates in the Catholic intellectual tradition with the broad and general knowledge and skills to function as entry level professional psychologists.

 Goal 1: To graduate professional psychologists who are competent and reflective practitioner-scholars

 - Objective 1: Graduates will engage in practice that reflects and is informed by the changing and expanding scientific knowledge base including the foundational areas of psychology.

 - Competency 1a: Students demonstrate an appropriate mastery of the bases of scientific and professional psychology (e.g., developmental, biological, cognitive/ affective, and social aspects of behavior, and the history of the discipline of psychology).

 - Competency 1b: Students will demonstrate appropriate knowledge, skills, and attitudes in reflecting on, critically evaluating, and improving one's own professional practices.

 - Competency 1c: Students demonstrate the attitudes and skills to collaborative in training and in professional settings and are appropriately responsive to input from faculty, supervisors, and peers.